How Stevie Nicks’ ‘The Wild Heart’ Soared When She Broke the Rules

 Released on June 10, 1983, Stevie Nicks' The Wild Heart featured an appropriately named song: "Nothing Ever Changes."
-On her second solo album, the Fleetwood Mac chanteuse played to her strengths – and, in keeping with her status as one of the '80s biggest stars, she sold millions.
+The Fleetwood Mac chanteuse played to her strengths on this second solo album – and, in keeping with her status as one of the '80s biggest stars, she sold millions.

 "Stand Back" even provides a kind of road map for Stevie Nicks' lyrics, which were becoming ever more oblique and difficult to interpret.
-"No one knows how I feel, what I say," Nicks sings on 'Stand Back,' "unless you read between my lines."
+"No one knows how I feel, what I say," Nicks sings, "unless you read between my lines."
 That's good advice when sorting through stanzas like this one: "There is a gate; it can be guarded.
 Well, it is not heaven, and it has a garden.
 So, to the red rose goes the passion."

 "Stand Back" was so inventive, and so monolithic, that it made all of that witchy-woman mysticism – and even the underrated "If Anyone Falls," a No. 14 hit that explores the billowing emotions surrounding an unrequited love – sound positively pedestrian.
 That's thanks in part to a groove that Nicks said was inspired by Prince's "Little Red Corvette," of course, but it's also powered along by one of her most fearless vocals.

 In keeping, "Stand Back" quickly became a staple of Stevie Nicks' solo concerts; it's been part and parcel of Fleetwood Mac's setlists since 1987, as well.
-By then, The Wild Heart – which went to No. 5 on the Billboard charts in the summer of 1983 – was well on its way to double-platinum status.
+By then, The Wild Heart – which went to No. 5 on the Billboard charts in the summer of 1983 – was well on its way to double-platinum status, as well.